 Illinois is an at-fault state.
 If you get into an accident without insurance, what happens next depends on who was at fault.
 The minimum amount of insurance required is liability coverage.
 It must include: $25,000 for bodily injury per person; $50,000 bodily injury per accident; and $20,000 property damage per accident.

 Those are the minimum requirements.
-I believe that they are too low, especially with the astronomical cost of health care.
+I believe they are too low, especially with the astronomical cost of health care.
 It is beneficial to have more insurance, rather than not enough.
 I battle with insurance companies all the time when I help accident victims.
 More coverage seems better for everyone.
 It is better for injury victims and for those who caused an accident.
 Those who caused an accident often want to do the right thing while protecting what they have.

 Liability Coverage